immcantation/dowser/docs/topics/plotTrees.md

 :   text size

 common_scale
-:   strecth plots so branches are on same scale? determined by sequence with highest divergence
+:   stretch plots so branches are on same scale? determined by sequence with highest divergence

 ambig